2012 British Grand Prix: Post-race

-Pastor Maldonado received a €10,000 fine the incident with Sergio Pérez.
-Kamui Kobayashi received a €25,000 fine for the pit-lane incident which was described by the stewards as a 'very dangerous move which had potentially serious implications'.
+Pastor Maldonado received a €10,000 fine for the incident with Sergio Pérez.
+Kamui Kobayashi received a €25,000 fine for a poorly controlled pit entry in which he knocked down some of his crew; the incident was described by the stewards as a 'very dangerous move which had potentially serious implications'.

 A new podium design and interview format was introduced at this Grand Prix; instead of Webber, Alonso, and Vettel proceeding to the interview room in the media centre, Jackie Stewart conducted the televised interview on the podium, allowing the drivers to address the crowd directly.
 The drivers then proceeded to the interview room for the press conference with assembled media.
 This form of post-race interviewing was used in every race, with alternating hosts, until the 2018 Chinese Grand Prix.